Taekwondo New Zealand Kukkiwon Cup International Open 2026

 -

-Late entries will be accepted but will incur a NZ$30 late fee per entrant.
+Late entries will be accepted only via the online entry portal but will incur a +NZ$30 late fee per event entered.

 Players will not be eligible to compete until entry payment has been received.